Maximos2004/Disenchantment-Totem/README.md

+This is the official public repo for the Minecraft Server Plugin:

 # ✨ Disenchantment Totem ✨
 Introducing the Disenchantment Totem, a mystical structure that creates a dynamic zone of null magic. **Inside its radius, all enchantments are temporarily disabled (De-enchanted)** from your gear, **only to return the moment you step out (Re-enchanted)**.